How to stay positive when it’s all such a goddamn mess

 Plastic pollution is such an overwhelming problem it can get quite depressing.
-Every article or video you see is bad news, and you end up feeling helpless at scale of the problem and a desperate urge to do something mixed with a hopeless realisation that you are just one person, so how can you even begin to make a difference.
-Panic stricken guilt and sadness ensues.
+Every article or video you see is bad news, and you end up feeling helpless at the scale of the problem and a desperate urge to do something mixed with a hopeless realisation that you are just one person, so how can you even begin to make a difference.
+Panic-stricken guilt and sadness ensue.
 (That’s how I react anyway…)

 Facts such as:

 An estimated 32% of plastics escape the collection system globally.
 8 million tonnes of plastics (of which estimates suggest that plastic packaging represents the majority) leak into the ocean every year.

 Facts like these can make your efforts seem useless in the face of it all… Stop right there!
 That’s an exaggeration wouldn’t you say?
 No need to get yourself down about this.
 What kind of attitude is that?